amcginlay/kinesis-bash/README.md

 To run this demo, first ensure the following:

-- `aws` CLI is installated and authenticated to use Kinesis.
+- `aws` CLI is installated and authorized to use Kinesis.
 - [`jq`](https://stedolan.github.io/jq/) is installed.

 Then execute ...